 The exterior of the steering wheel part itself is also all-plastic, without the metal parts that make these wheels seem a bit less toy-like.
-There are still sports car-like metal spoke shifters behind the wheel, though.
+There's still sports car-like metal spoke shifters behind the wheel, though.

-A wheel that packs in a lot of substance if not the luxury touch, the Thrustmaster T150 is probably the best budget wheel around.
+A wheel that packs significant substance, if not the luxury touch, the Thrustmaster T150 is probably the best budget wheel around.
 You can get an even cheaper model, the T80, but as that’s not a force feedback model it’s in a completely different, lower league.

-While, for PS4 fans, there’s the Thrustmaster T150; Xbox lovers should pick up the Thrustmaster TMX.
+For PS4 fans, there’s the Thrustmaster T150, so Xbox lovers should pick up the Thrustmaster TMX.
 They use the same wheelbase tech, but have the controls and compatibility chips needed to get on board with these seemingly picky consoles.

-That means, like with the Thrustmaster T150, you're looking at a great budget wheel with excellent force feedback but downfalls include a notchy feel and pedals that are wanting.
+That means, like with the Thrustmaster T150, you're looking at a great budget wheel with excellent force feedback.
+Still, downfalls include a notchy feel and pedals that leave you wanting.